make your business stand out from the crowd

 The way she communicates is the reason I trusted her enough to become a client, makes all the difference to my actual experience as her client, and it’s the reason I will forever be her loyal client.
-That’s how to make your business stand out from the crowd.
+And it’s really that simple: that’s exactly how to make your business stand out from the crowd.

 My massage therapist’s decision to use her clients’ language wasn’t an accident – it’s a direct result of her focusing on her brand strategy and realizing communication is one of her most important brand values.